Federico Gómez de Salazar: Units and destinations

 Among the units in which Gómez de Salazar served are the 37th Infantry Regiment, the Regulares of Ceuta, the General Staff of the 31st Division, the Central General Staff, the military attachés of the Spanish embassies in Turkey, Greece and Iran, the Infantry Regiment of Badajoz and the Higher School of the Army.
 Likewise, he was chief of the General Staff of the Captaincy General of Canary Islands and head of the División Mecanizada «Brunete» n.º 1.
-In the field of military teaching he worked as a professor at the Infantry Academy, the General Staff College and the Naval War College.
+He later worked as a professor at the Infantry Academy, the General Staff College, and the Naval War College.

 Marriage, offspring and death

-He was married to Maria Jesus Girón, daughter of José Antonio Girón, with whom he had two children, and died in Madrid on 24 January 2006, at the age of 93.
+He was married to Maria Jesus Girón, daughter of José Antonio Girón, with whom he had two children.

+He died in Madrid on 24 January 2006, at the age of 93.